majasunghee/IT2810_Art-Gallery/p2/README.md

 In addition, we have a lot of components where testing with Jest does not make much sense.
 It would make much more sense to implement more tests i.e., if we were to check if something is expected to be true or equal.

+We made use of google's device toolbar, which let the user preview the web site in different formats, when changing the layout to fit the different screen sizes.
 When you view the web site on a computer with a screen that is bigger than 13 inches, you will be able to see all the elements of the web site at once.
 If the screen is a bit smaller, the poem will be moved underneath the image.
 If the screen is the size of a mobile screen, the clickable elements will be placed on top, followed by the image underneath, and the poem at the bottom.
+We tested the web site on responsinator.com, which displayed our web site on 10 different devices.
+On three of the screen sizes we tested - 15.6 inch computer, 11 inch tablet, and 4.7 inch phone - the layout was as corrct, and all the web sites functions were present.

 ### Git and Coding
 Git has been used in the developing process of this project.